w011e/zmk-xiao-flex/README.md

 ## Features
 - Custom firmware to work with the ZMK firmware framework.
 - German layout with support for 'Umlaute' and other special characters.
-- Use GitHub acvtions to automatically create firmware to be flashed on the keyboard.
+- Use preset actions to automatically create firmware that can be flashed on the keyboard.

 ## Contributions
 - Contributions and improvements are welcome!
 Feel free to fork this repository and create pull requests.